amazonpay-labs/amazonpay-sample-app-v2/android/README_install.md

 # Installation instructions

 ## Notes 1
-First, install the [nodejs](. /nodejs/README.md) side first.
+First, install the [nodejs](./nodejs/README.md) side first.

 ## Notes 2
 The Android version of this sample application requires the configuration file generated in the following steps to be placed in a location that satisfies the following conditions, so it will not run properly unless you have a server or cloud service account that satisfies the conditions.
   * The file must be accessible via https (using a valid certificate recognized by the Android OS, not a self-certificate).
   * The Content-Type of the file must be "application/json".
-  * The file should be placed under "domain root/.well-known/".
+  * The file should be placed under "/.well-known/".

 In this sample application, we use [Amazon S3](https://aws.amazon.com/jp/s3/) for this purpose.
 We recommend this service because it is easy to get an account on the Internet, it is widely used around the world, there is a lot of information on how to use it, and there is a free usage limit of 5GB for 12 months.